datmo/datmo-tutorials/README.md

   * **State recreation & reproducibility**
     * `snapshot checkout` - Revert the project state to the version from a different snapshot
-    * `task run` - Run a containerized task for easy environment handling
+    * `run` - Run a containerized task for easy environment handling

   * **Environment Handling**
     * `environment setup` - Use one of our preconfigured environments, or bring your own!